 What is Small Claims Court?

-Small Claims Court is a special court where you can resolve disputes cheaply and quickly.
-Small claims rules and procedures are more simple than in other courts.
+Small Claims Court is a simple court where you can try and resolve disputes cheaply and quickly.
+Small claims rules and procedures are simpler than other courts.
 The hearing is informal.
 There is no jury.
 Parties represent themselves without lawyers.
 Small Claims Court handles civil cases asking for $10,000 or less.

 Here are some examples of problems you can handle in Small Claims Court: